tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 When defining our `WordIterator` struct, we said it requires a lifetime to be specified.
 But when we then wrote the impl block, we didn't specify one.
 Rust requires that we do this.

-The way we do this is by telling rust about a lifetime, and then putting that lifetime onto our struct.
+The way we do this is by telling Rust about a lifetime, and then putting that lifetime onto our struct.
 Let's see how we do that:

 ``` rust,ignore